 But this is changeable!
-Most people increase their perception of the scientific consensus when told that 97% of climate scientists have concluded that human-caused global warming is happening, and in turn become more likely to accept that climate change is happening, human-cased, and a serious problem.
+Most people increase their perception of the scientific consensus when told that 97% of climate scientists have concluded that human-caused global warming is happening.
+It is good that exposure to consensus can influence peoples' beliefs so strongly, since, according to a YPCCC 2020 study, only 58% of the American public understands that climate change is real and human-caused, as indicated in the figure below.

-Figure 10. https://climatecommunication.yale.edu/publications/climate-change-in-the-american-mind-september-2021/toc/3/
+Figure 10. https://climatecommunication.yale.edu/publications/climate-change-in-the-american-mind-december-2020/.
+To understand the changes in these trends over time, check out this YPCCC study about what influences climate change beliefs.

-5 THERE'S HOPE
+THERE'S HOPE